-Go in search of algebraic solutions.
-You’ll learn definitions, numeric properties, and basic operations and where they originated.
-Then you’ll learn the different physical quantities, their units of measurement, and why they're important.
-You will also be shown the dimensions of length, area, and volume and how to convert their units of measurement.
-In addition you will learn the difference between mass and weight, and density and weight density.
+How do calories contribute to weight gain?
+You will answer this and other questions in this lesson.
+You will learn the different physical quantities, their units of measurement, and why they're important.
+You will also learn the difference between mass and weight, and density and weight density.

-Learn how to balance equations while learning more formulas, such as those used to calculate interest, distance and temperature.
-Then you will calculate problems involving percentages and you’ll learn how to determine a specific quantity of a component of a mixture or solution given specific concentrations.
+In this lesson, you will calculate problems involving percentages, such as how much to invest at different interest rates to obtain optimum interest, and you will learn how to determine a specific quantity of a component of a mixture or solution given specific concentrations.

-You will discover some of the natural laws that govern our universe and delve into other physics concepts such as resistance, conductance, focal length, and forces.
-Finally you will test various problem-solving skill.
+Discover some of the natural laws that govern the universe and delve into other physics concepts such as resistance, conductance, focal length, and forces while you learn some history of D-Day.

 Sharon Daniels received a B.S. in physics from Southern University in Louisiana, and was accepted into a prestigious North Carolina Teach program.
 She is fluent in both English and Spanish.
 She teaches for a private school, worked as a programmer/engineer for a large aerospace firm, and provides consulting, tutoring, and training services in statistics, calculus, programming, database and Web design, project management, and economics.